m1nhnguy3n/ERD_design/README.md

 GROUP BY publishers.publisher_name
 order by book_counts desc
 ```
 ## 8. List users who have placed at least 2 orders with a total spending of $1,000 or more.
 Display their email, total amount spent, and the number of orders.
+(My data don't have total_amount field equal or more $1,000.
+I changed from $1,000 to $900)

 ```sql
 WITH order_by_user AS (
   SELECT